gobwas/articles/instrumenting-go-components.en.md

 How users are going to setup _multiple_ probes?
-So, the already mentioned `httptrace` package has [`ClientTrace.compose()`][github:httptrace] method that merges two trace structs in third one (it is unexported since it is called only within context related functions of `httptrace`).
+So, the already mentioned `httptrace` package has [`ClientTrace.compose()`][github:httptrace] method that merges two trace structs in the third one (it is unexported since it is called only within context related functions of `httptrace`).
 So calling some probe function from resulting trace will call inside appropriate probes from previous traces (if they were set).